QuineDot/rust-learning/src/dyn-trait-eq.md

 base types.
-In this particular application, we only really need to know if they have the same base type or not... though it would be nice to have some *safe* way to recover the erased type of non-receiver too, instead of whatever casting schenanigans might be necessary.
+In this particular application, we only really need to know if they have the same base type or not... though it would be nice to have some *safe* way to recover the erased type of non-receiver too, instead of whatever casting shenanigans might be necessary.

 You might think you could somehow use the vtable pointers to see if the base types are the same.
 But unfortunately, [we can't rely on the